Coleridge-Initiative/RCGraph/README.md

 ## Workflow

+### Initial Steps

+  * update `datasets.json` -- datasets are the foundation for the KG
+  * add a new partition of publication metadata for each data ingest

 ### Step 1: Graph Consistency Tests

-To run the unit tests:
+To perform these tests:

 ```
 nose2 -v --pretty-assert
 ```

-Please create GitHub issues among the submodules for any failed tests.
+Then create GitHub issues among the submodules for any failed tests.

-### Step 2: Gather the DOI, etc.
+### Step 2: Gather the DOIs, etc.

-Use title search across the scholarly infrastructure APIs to identify a DOI and other metadata for each publication.
+Use *title search* across the scholarly infrastructure APIs to identify a DOI and other metadata for each publication.

 ```
 python ./run_step2.py